Resolutions of the People's Consultative Assembly: Resolutions of the MPRS, 1960–1968

 The beginning of Sukarno's Guided Democracy were marked with the return to the 1945 Constitution, replacing the parliamentary 1950 Provisional Constitution.
-With it the formation of Provisional People's Consultative Assembly, which the 1945 constitution prescribed that it consisted of members of the People's Representative Council, regional representatives (Utusan-utusan Daerah), and sectoral representatives (Utusan-utusan Golongan).
+With it came the formation of Provisional People's Consultative Assembly, which the 1945 constitution prescribed that it consisted of deputies of the House of Representatives, regional representatives (Utusan-utusan Daerah), and sectoral representatives (Utusan-utusan Golongan).
 Prior to this, in 1955, Indonesia held its first legislative election, and thus the 1955–1960 members of the DPR were popularly elected (which at this point they were considered transitional in nature, until next election).
+While the PPCA at large served as the primary parliament of the Republic, the House of Representatives was to serve as Presdium of the same in the absence of the Assembly and acting in the fulfillment of the Assembly's legislative powers when it is in recess or not in session.

 In March 1960, the DPR unexpectedly rejected President Sukarno's government budget plan.
-He then proceeded to dissolve the DPR and replaced it with the People's Representative Council-Mutual Assistance (Dewan Perwakilan Rakyat-Gotong Royong), Its members were no longer the previously elected representatives, but rather the president's appointee, who could be appointed or dismissed by the president's will.
+He then proceeded to dissolve the said House and replaced it with the Mutual Assistance House of Representatives (Dewan Perwakilan Rakyat-Gotong Royong), Its members were no longer the previously elected deputies from 1955, but rather the president's appointees, who could be appointed or dismissed by the president's will.